AdiBugaddi/quantizer/README.md

-# quantizer
+# Quantizer
-STM32 based project to quantise a sequencer cv output signal to semitones for e.g. VCOs
+STM32 based project to quantise a sequencer cv output signal to semitones for e.g. VCOs.